We assume here that you already have a .wasm module, whether compiled from a C/C++ program or assembled directly from s-exprs.

 call $i))

-(Here, instead of writing the module in C/C++ and compiling to WebAssembly, we write the module directly in the text format which can be assembled directly into the binary file simple.wasm
+(Here, instead of writing the module in C/C++ and compiling to WebAssembly, we

 .)

 Looking at this module we can see a few things.
-First, WebAssembly imports have a two-level namespace; in this case the import with the internal name $i
+First, WebAssembly imports have

-is imported from imports.i
+imported from imports.i

 .
-Similarly, we must reflect this two-level namespace in the import object passed to instantiate
+Similarly, we must reflect this two-level namespace

 :

-var importObject = { imports: { i: arg => console.log(arg) } };
+var importObject = { imports: { i: (arg) => console.log(arg) } };

 Putting together everything in this section and the last, we can fetch, compile and instantiate our module with the simple promise chain:

-fetch('simple.wasm').then(response => response.arrayBuffer())
+.then((response) => response.arrayBuffer())

-.then(bytes => instantiate(bytes, importObject))
+.then((bytes) => instantiate(bytes, importObject))

-.then(instance => instance.exports.e());
+.then((instance) => instance.exports.e());

-The last line calls our exported WebAssembly function which, in turn, calls our imported JS function which ultimately executes console.log(42)
+The last line calls our exported WebAssembly function which, in turn, calls our

 .

-that is carefully optimized for low-overhead sandboxing of loads and stores.
+that is carefully optimized for low-overhead sandboxing

 Memories can be created from JavaScript by supplying their initial size and, optionally, their maximum size:

-var memory = new WebAssembly.Memory({initial:10, maximum:100});
+var memory = new WebAssembly.Memory({ initial: 10, maximum: 100 });

 The first important thing to notice is that the unit of initial